Richard FitzWilliam, 5th Viscount FitzWilliam

 Richard FitzWilliam, 5th Viscount FitzWilliam, PC (Ireland) (c.
-1677 – 6 June 1743), of Mount Merrion in Dublin, was an Irish nobleman and politician.
+1677 – 6 June 1743), of Mount Merrion in Dublin, was an Irish nobleman and Whig politician.

 Origins

 He was the only son of Thomas FitzWilliam, 4th Viscount FitzWilliam by his first wife Mary Stapleton, a daughter of the English statesman Sir Philip Stapleton and his first wife Frances Hotham.
 The FitzWilliam family is recorded in Ireland from about 1210, and by the seventeenth century had become one of the largest landowners in Dublin.